revk/ESP32-EPDSign/README.md

 The module can use `https` (with letsencrypt certificate), but it is recommended you use `http` on a local network if you can do so safely, as `https` uses a lot more resources on the ESP module.

+## LED Strip

+If the board is fitted with a colour LED strip then the `rgb` command can be used to set the colour(s).
+The payload is a strip of colour characters from `RGBCMYK` (lower case being dimmer), which is repeated.
+E.g. sending `R` sets all LEDs red, `GY` would be alternating green/yellow.
+By sending a long enough string you can set the colours of all LEDs individually.

 ## Setting up WiFi

 As per the [The RevK library](https://github.com/revk/ESP32-RevK/blob/master/revk-user.md), initial WiFi config can be done if the devices is not already on WiFi.
 In thsi case it appears as a WiFi access point, e.g. `EPDSign-` and MAC address.